LAA224 Designing with Plants

 First time: Study year 2009-2010

 The course is built up as a series of exercises and assignments.
 Lectures and field trips support the students¿ work on assignments.
-In the assignments knowledge on using plants and design will be employed in particular situations.
+In the assignments, general knowledge will be employed in particular situations.
 The use of creativity tools in project work and techniques for visual communication will be explored in several exercises.
-Assignment solving is gone through in plenary, so that the typical problems, which the assignments raise, will be discussed.
+Assignment solving is gone through in plenary, so that the typical problems that assignments raise can be discussed.

-The course makes use of different teaching methods: lectures, project work in groups, inspection, discussions in plenary, independent literature studies.
+The course makes use of different teaching methods: lectures, project work in groups, inspections and discussions in plenary, independent literature studies.

-The students receive frequent guidance throughout the semester.
+The students receive frequently guidance throughout the semester.

 Lectures.
 Supporting literature will be announced at the course introduction.
 A selection of relevant literature will be available during the course.
-Recommended literature: Robinson, N. (2011): The Planting Design Handbook, 3.ed., Routledge.
+Recommended literature: Robinson, N.- 2004: The Planting Design Handbok.
+Ashgate, Aldershot.
+Schul, J.- 2010: Hvilken plante hvor: planteguide for hagen - norsk utg.
+Cappellen Damm, Oslo.
 Reference books on plants (trees, shrubs, perennials).

 field trips (except the long trip), 80 % attendance at project evaluations.

-Assignments and exercises with continuing submissions.
+Assignments and exercises with continuing submissions and comments.
 All assignments and exercises must be submitted and receive a passing grade.
-The last assignment and a documentation of the individual process will be evaluated with grades (A-F).
+Documentation of individual process.
+The last assignment includes an oral presentation and will be evaluated with grades (A-F).

-Total workload is 450 hours, of which 325 hours are used for project work and individual studies.
+Total workload is 450 hours, of which 325 hours are used for project work and individual study.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)